in-line-connection/backend/README.md

 ## Installation
 1. Clone repository
-1. Run gradle eclipse from the project root
+1. Run gradle eclipse in your terminal from the project root
-1. Import into Eclipse
+1. Import project into Eclipse
 1. Run application file